Quick reference for terms you’ll see in the docs and dashboard.Documentation Index

 The

 autoRelease flag on the upload API.
-When true, an approved build is automatically distributed to streaming workers.
+When true, an approved build is automatically distributed.
 When false, you call Distribute File yourself — useful for staged rollouts.Streaming terms

 Pixel Streaming